 The decision to proceed with genetic testing requires discussion, regarding the clinical use of genetic information to be obtained for both the proband and family members, as well as consideration of the important psychological, financial, employment, disability, and life insurance implications of positive genotyping.
 Balancing privacy of health care information for the proband with the "right to know" for family members, and the ability to provide appropriate communication of information to all potentially affected family members can be challenging on many levels, including family dynamics, geographic proximity, and access to healthcare.
-For these reasons, genetic counseling generally occurs before proceeding with genetic testing, and, from a patient's perspective, is optimally provided by genetic counselors, if available, in collaboration with physicians.
-A combined approach of genetic counseling with medical guidance may appropriately balance the decision as to whether genetic testing would be beneficial on an individual basis.
+For these reasons, genetic counseling generally occurs before proceeding with genetic testing, and, from a patient's perspective, is optimally provided by genetic counseling with medical guidance may appropriately balance the decision as to whether genetic testing would be beneficial on an individual basis.